chandru89new/chequera/readme.md

 In `scripts/` you'll find a bash file named `test`.
 You can use this to test all example queries for a Steampipe plugin.

+You will need to have installed these tools:

+- steampipe
+- git
+- chequera (it should be in your `$PATH` or in a directory in your `$PATH`)

 Example:

 I want to test the `github` plugin docs: